crawl/crawl/README.md

 ## How to Play

+For information on how to install the game, please visit [the installation documentation](crawl-ref/INSTALL.md).

 If you'd like to dive in immediately, we suggest one of:

 * Start a game and pick a tutorial (select tutorial in the game menu),